vingnir/vingnir/README.md

 - 👋 Hi, I’m @vingnir
 - 👀 I’m interested in dogs, plants and coding
-- 🌱 I’m currently learning C#, .net and common sense
+- 🌱 I’m currently playing around with Svelte, React, C#,.NET and whatever comes in my way
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me ...vingnir@live.se